buttheadbob/MDK-SE/Advanced-Profiling-The-Game.md

 Once the ModSDK has finished downloading an installing, you need to open the directory where it's installed (You can get to this quickly by right-clicking the tool in your library, selecting `Properties`, `Local Files`, `Browse Local Files...`).

-Next, you need to have Bin64_Profile in the game folder.
+Next, you need to have `Bin64_Profile` in the game folder.
 You can simply copy it there but that also means you have to copy it every time game/SDK gets updated.

+**NOTE**: Do not paste into the game's `Bin64` folder.
+Only copy the `Bin64_Profile` as is in the game's root folder.

 Instead a directory junction can be made: